• Skip to main content

 A New After-School Program in El Aulo

-July 12, 2021 By Project Schoolhouse
+July 12, 2021 by Project Schoolhouse

 While we build school buildings, the Ministry of Education employs and pays the salary for the teachers and sets all curriculum requirements.
 Typically, one teacher tries to teach 40 children, grades 1-6, in the same classroom.
 Schools are under-resourced with inadequate materials, overcrowding, and no extra-curricular activities to keep students motivated and engaged.
 Widespread poverty, low levels of adult literacy and lack of economic activity necessitating an education are demotivating to school attendance.